The National Center for Contemporary Art is a public institution dependent of the Ministry of Cultures, Arts and Heritage.

 Housed in the building of former Cerrillos airport, the center is designed as a living laboratory, an open platform available as a space for the networking among neighbors, citizens, artists, researchers, academics, art managers and independent curators and other institutions involved in their actions.

-The Center will be gradually implemented starting this year and will have diversified spaces such as workshop labs, viewing rooms, Exhibition Rooms, library and storage space specially designed for the conservation of various funds and collections of contemporary art in its various languages (photography, drawing, painting, sculpture, video, installation, etc.).
-At the operational level it will have six areas: mediation, documentation, conservation, research, publications and exhibition projects.
+The Center have diversified spaces such as workshop labs, viewing rooms, exhibition Rooms, library and storage space specially designed for the conservation of various funds and collections of contemporary art in its various languages (photography, drawing, painting, sculpture, video, installation, etc.).
+At the operational level it will have 3 areas: education, documentation and conservation, and exhibition projects.

-The Center has four strategic guidelines which are:
+The Center has three strategic guidelines which are: